 The statistics surrounding senior falls are alarming.
 Falls are the leading reason behind injury in older adults, and result in hundreds of thousands of hip fractures every year, as well as countless other injuries.
 As frequent as falls in the elderly are, the danger is more than doubled for anyone with stiff muscles and joints caused by osteoarthritis, as reported by the Centers for Disease Control.
+Contact us online or call us at 410-357-9640 to learn how our care professionals can help prevent falls in senior loved ones.

 Why Does Osteoarthritis Increase Fall Risk So Significantly?